Boemska/h54s/README.md

   }
 });
 ```
->`err` is a custom javascript Error object with one extra field - type
+>`err` is a custom javascript Error object with one extra field - type.

 >`err.type` could be "loginError", "notLoggedinError", "parseError", "sasError", or http response text if ajax request failed.

 `err.type` meaning:

 >"loginError" is returned if autoLogin is set but log in credentials are wrong or not set at all.

 >"notLoggedinError" is returned if autoLogin is not set.

 >"parseError" is returned if the adapter can't parse json response from server.

 >"parseError" is returned only if debug mode is set (`debug: true` in config object).
 It indicates that SAS program has some errors.

 ###setCredentials(user, pass)